sithmel/Do-androids-dream-of-electric-duck/README.md

 "Do androids dream of electric sheep" looks at a particular branch of this question.
 What is fake ?

-And if you can make a fake seems to be authentic enough, does it matter ?
+And if you can make a fake seems to be authentic enough, does it matter?

 Reading the book I realised that as engineers we have our own Voight-Kampff tests.